|Office of Community

-COPS — the Office of Community Oriented Policing Services is the office of the U.S. Department of Justice that advances the practice of community policing in America’s state, local and tribal law enforcement agencies.
-COPS does its work principally by sharing information and making grants to police departments around the United States.
-Read a more complete description
+The Office of Community Oriented Policing Services (COPS Office) is the component of the U.S. Department of Justice responsible for advancing the practice of community policing by the nation's state, local, territorial, and tribal law enforcement agencies through information and grant resources.

 Community policing begins with a commitment to building trust and mutual respect between police and communities.
 It is critical to public safety, ensuring that all stakeholders work together to address our nation's crime challenges.
 When police and communities collaborate, they more effectively address underlying issues, change negative behavioral patterns, and allocate resources.

 The COPS Office awards grants to hire community policing professionals, develop and test innovative policing strategies, and provide training and technical assistance to community members, local government leaders, and all levels of law enforcement.
 Since 1994, the COPS Office has invested more than $14 billion to help advance community policing.

 Directions for Timeline: For highlights from the past 20 years, click the arrows up or down or on a year in the left sidebar.